ISI-MIP/isimip-qc/README.md

 optional arguments:
-  -h, --help            show this help message and exit --config-file CONFIG_FILE
-                        file path of the config file -c, --copy            copy checked files to CHECKED_PATH if no warnings or errors were found -m, --move            move checked files to CHECKED_PATH if no warnings or errors were found -O, --overwrite       overwrite files in CHECKED_PATH if present.
+  -h, --help            show this help message and exit -c, --copy            copy checked files to CHECKED_PATH if no warnings or errors were found -m, --move            move checked files to CHECKED_PATH if no warnings or errors were found -O, --overwrite       overwrite files in CHECKED_PATH if present.
 Default is False.